 Step 3: Make a Bootable Drive

-Simply transfer the iso file to USB using dd command or you can use Win32DiskImager or Etcher.
+Simply transfer the iso file to USB using the dd command, or you can use Win32DiskImager or Etcher.

 # dd if=/iso/CentOS-7-x86_64-DVD-1602-99.iso of=/dev/sdb